 Meet Geoff

-Live Oak Lens is owned and operated by Geoff Carlisle (he/him), an Austin-based photographer specializing in portraits, nature photography, and events.
-His photos have been featured by Texas Monthly, the documentary Making Waves: The Rise of Asian America, New Mexico Magazine, and others.
+I own and operate Live Oak Lens , an Austin-based photography studio specializing in portraits, nature photography, and events.
+My photos have been featured by Texas Monthly, the documentary Making Waves: The Rise of Asian America, New Mexico Magazine, Equality Texas, the Transgender Education Network of Texas (TENT), and others.

-His journey in photography started in 4th Grade when his parents gifted him a disposable camera.
-Perhaps inspired by the way his mother meticulously created touching and memorable photo albums all throughout his life, Geoff can often be found with his camera in hand, hoping to provide the gift of a memory preserved in photo that friends and family can hold onto.
+My journey in photography started in 4th Grade when my parents gifted me a disposable camera.
+Perhaps inspired by the way my mother meticulously created photo albums chronicling both the significant and day-to-day moments of my childhood, I can often be found with my camera in hand, hoping to provide the gift of a memory that friends and family can hold onto.

-Geoff is a former middle school science teacher now working in education policy.
-To learn more about his professional work, visit mrsciencepants.com.
-When his camera batteries are charging, you can find him hiking, singing in a choir, and playing viola in an orchestra.
+I’m a former middle school science teacher now working in education policy.
+When my camera batteries are charging, you can find me hiking, singing in a choir, and playing viola in an orchestra.

 Photo Credit: Brittany Taylor (@britttaylorphotography)